 - Bolier health: How efficient is your boiler?
 Boiler Installation Leeds suggests servicing your boiler yearly to ensure you are getting the optimum operation.
 Getting your boiler fixed in an emergency can be expensive, by having regular services you eliminate any issues before they get to crisis point.
 You might even consider getting a completely new boiler if so look for ones that are more energy-efficient to save you money in the long run.

-- Radiators: Add radiator reflectors to stop heat from escaping out the walls.
+- Radiators: Add radiator reflectors to stop heat from escaping out of the walls.
 Ensure nothing is in front of the radiator which might stop circulation, ie. sofas, cabinets, beds etc. Also, make sure you bleed them regularly over time, air can build up in radiators, which makes them work less effectively.
 To compensate, people usually turn up their thermostats to get to the desired temperature.
 But by regularly removing the air from your radiators, you could save yourself a healthy chunk of your bills.

 - Add a Water Softener: If you live in a hard water area, the minerals (calcium and magnesium) that cause limescale in the water will build up in your heating system.
 This will reduce the flow of water and the efficiency of your boiler.
 A water softener will prevent limescale build-up in your system, whilst also keeping pipes clear to maintain performance and help prolong the boilers lifecycle.